-Diesel fuel often contains small quantities of water which can damage the engine if not filtered out.
-The fuel/water separator traps this water and prevents it from reaching the engine.
+Diesel fuel often contains small quantities of water, which can damage the engine if not filtered out.
+The Fuel/Water Separator traps this water and prevents it from reaching the engine.
 The harmful water deposits must be drained from the separator canister during normal periodic service and maintenance to keep the fuel filtration system working effectively.

-The fuel/water separator is located at the forward right side of the engine beneath the rear of the chassis.
+The Fuel/Water Separator is located beneath the passenger rear side of chassis (at the forward right side of the engine).